ThuCCSLab/Awesome-LM-SSP/README.md

 ## Introduction
 The resources related to the trustworthiness of large models (LMs) across multiple dimensions (e.g., safety, security, and privacy),                  with a special focus on multi-modal LMs (e.g., vision-language models and diffusion models).

-- This repo is in progress :seedling: (currently manually collected).
+- This repo is in progress :seedling: (manually collected).
 - Badges:

     - Model: